If so, there are some very important things you need to know before you go out and get your website built.

 The Bottom Line … Choose WordPress!

-Whether you decide to manage everything about your website yourself or hire people to look after the technical aspects of your website so you can focus on managing your content and the rest of your business, you should still consider choosing WordPress.
+Whether you decide to manage every aspect of your website yourself or let other people manage the technical areas of your website so you can focus on managing your content, you should still consider choosing WordPress.

 If you want a website that you can manage by yourself without coding skills and at minimal cost, choose WordPress and just follow the step-by-step tutorials provided for free here on WPCompendium.org.